by Howard Fosdick © FolkFluteWorld.com

 Given such wide variety of flutes, how can we make sense of them all?

-We've already mentioned one distinction, that between the simple manual flutes we call folk flutes, and the modern flutes that feature keys to extend their capabilities.
+We've already mentioned one distinction, that between the keyless folk flutes and modern mechanized flutes.

 What other distinctions are there?